Homeschool Room Ideas

 Create Activity Stations

-In addition to your other homeschool organization ideas, you might consider dividing your children's learning space into different activity stations.
-Perfect for kids who struggle with fidgeting or focus, choosing a specific spot for each subject gets students up and moving as they rotate to a new topic.
+In addition to your other homeschool organization ideas, you might consider dividing your children’s learning space into different activity stations.

+Set up a reading station with bookcases, plush chairs and small tables so kids can finish writing and vocabulary assignments comfortably.
 To create a science area, consider spacious work surfaces for beakers, microscopes and Bunsen burners.
 Add a few easels and craft tables for art classes as well as desks with USB ports for laptops and printers.